FMMGroupVa/materials_paper_fmmpy/README.md

 - Integration with AFD-based initializations
 - Tools for multichannel signal decomposition
 - Built-in diagnostics and visualization

+## 📂 Reproducibility
+All instructions to reproduce the results and figures in the paper are included in the file Artifact_description.pdf.

 ## 📄 Paper Status